bemoid/bemoid/scss/components/label/README.md

 # Input

-The Bemoid label component for providing an appearance for field labels.
+Component for providing an appearance for field labels.

 ## Installation